jazzband/django-voting/README.txt

 **JSON text context:**

-The context provided by the JSON text returned will will be:
+The context provided by the JSON text returned will be:

     * ``success``: ``true`` if the vote was successfully processed, ``false`` otherwise.